colemanbroad/progen/dagc.typ

 + sample a dataflow
 + sample a valid evaluation order of the terms.

+We can expand this factorization of dataflow-first sampling to add two new steps:

++ sample type-only dataflow
++ sample appropriately typed fragments for each node
++ potentially introduce duplications for terms with multiple references
++ sample linearization.

+This way we can control the importance of the type signature to the term's value, and then we can further control the linearization by duplicating shared terms which allows us to evaluate them at different times.
+Of course if the term is truly pure then this has no effect other than wasting a few clock cycles.

+#horizontalrule

 When fuzzing pure, functional systems we can spend our effort sampling different dataflows, while for impure-dominant systems we can more easily explore subtle differences in evaluation order and timing.